mtpultz/goal-digger/COMMENTS_API.md

 **Rules:**

--   Each root comment can have at most one reply
+-   Each root comment can have multiple replies
 -   You cannot reply to a reply (no deeper nesting)
 -   All comments must be associated with a goal
 -   Comments are ordered by creation date (newest first)